Shared Bike Guide

 Helmet rules and availability vary.
 Ride carefully and avoid busy roads if you are not confident.

-Use ChinaEasy AI and ask about payments, transport, apps, SIM cards, hotel check-in, or your first day in China.
+Ask ChinaEasy AI about payments, transport, apps, SIM cards, verification, hotel check-in, or your first day in China.